 You'll get real-life work experience in the mediaHUB

 The mediaHUB is a bustling multimedia newsroom on the top floor of our David Puttnam Media Centre, where you will get a real taste of life as a working journalist.
-The room acts as the base for our student-run news websites and platforms, covering local magazine content with Spark magazine, arts and culture with Northern Lights, news with SRNews, sport with SportsByte, and fashion with Fashion North.
+The room acts as the base for our student-run news websites and platforms, covering local magazine content and news with Spark magazine, sport with SportsByte, and fashion with Fashion North.

 Such is the quality of the space, BBC Newcastle have a team of journalists based here, and they are joined by visiting journalists from organisations such as Trinity Mirror (Newcastle Chronicle, Journal) and Johnston Press (Sunderland Echo).

 “The mediaHUB provides robust, real-world platforms for students to experiment with journalism.
 They create content and publish in a live environment with the benefit of support from interns, staff and visiting professionals.
 We created the space to work as a bridge between the University and the world of work by embracing modern newsroom workflows.”